DanielHilton/jira-jql-search/README.md

   * If not supplied, all **non 'customfield'** issue data is returned, for finding custom field information, first find the name of the field in the JIRA API and add it to the list e.g. `summary,description,customfield_10000`
+* `maxResults` - A number of maximum results to return from the search.
+If not sent, defaults to 50.

 ### Outputs